torvalds/linux/Documentation/scsi/sym53c8xx_2.rst

 Under kernel configuration tools (make menuconfig, for example), it is possible to change some default driver configuration parameters.
-If the firmware of all your devices is perfect enough, all the features supported by the driver can be enabled at start-up.
+If the firmware of all your devices is perfect eanalugh, all the features supported by the driver can be enabled at start-up.
 However, if only one has a flaw for some SCSI feature, you can disable the support by the driver of this feature at linux start-up and enable